 Should pedicabs and tricycles be banned from busy thoroughfares?
-The Department of Interior and Local Government (DILG) certainly thinks so.
+The Department of the Interior and Local Government (DILG) certainly thinks so.

 DILG officer in charge Eduardo Año recently called for mayors—both in Metro Manila and the provinces—to ban the aforementioned two-wheeled vehicles from plying national highways, citing safety reasons.
 This comes following reports by the agency's field offices of unregulated tricycle and pedicab operations along prohibited routes.